aaronbloomfield/ccc/hws/ecdsa/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Sat, Feb 4: added the "Corner cases and EC multiplication" part of the "Testing" section.

 ### Languages